HSgitisgud/Just-Mini/README.md

 ### Mini Dungeon

--   **Adventure Awaits**: Embark on a quest through randomly generated dungeons filled with mischievous goblins and slimes.
+-   **Adventure Awaits**: Embark on a quest through the dungeons filled with mischievous goblins and slimes.
 -   **Unique Enemies**:
     -   **Slimes**: These creatures have a 20% chance to skip their attack, keeping you on your toes.
     -   **Goblins**: Watch out!
 They might steal your items with a 10% chance.
 -   **Strategic Combat**: Collect items, level up your character, and use tactics to defeat enemies.
 -   **Retro Aesthetics**: Enjoy charming pixel art graphics that bring a nostalgic feel to your adventure.

+### Mini Dodge

+-   **Reflex Challenge**: Dodge shurikens in a fast-paced environment and aim for high scores.
+-   **Accessible Gameplay**: Suitable for players of all skill levels with its simple yet challenging mechanics.

 ### Mini PangPang

--   **Cute Puzzles**: Match three jellies in a row to eliminate them and score points.
+-   **Cute Puzzles**: Match three jellies in a row to free them and score points.
 -   **Adorable Jellies**: Delight in the sight of cute and colorful jelly characters.
--   **Brain Teasers**: Challenge your puzzle-solving skills with increasing levels of difficulty.
+-   **Brain Teasers**: Challenge your puzzle-solving skills
 -   **Relaxing Gameplay**: Perfect for when you want a soothing yet engaging puzzle experience.

 ### Mini Panda

--   **Addictive Action**: Control a running panda as it collects bamboo shoots to gain points.
+-   **Addictive Action**: Control a running panda as it collects bamboo to gain points.
 -   **Simple Controls**: Easy to play but hard to master, offering endless fun.
 -   **Fast-Paced Fun**: Test your reflexes and timing in this action-packed game.
 -   **Charming Visuals**: Enjoy the adorable panda and vibrant environments.

-### Mini Dodge

--   **Reflex Challenge**: Dodge obstacles in a fast-paced environment and aim for high scores.
--   **Accessible Gameplay**: Suitable for players of all skill levels with its simple yet challenging mechanics.

 ## Why Play Just Mini?